aura-nw/aurajs/README.md

 ```

 ## Usage
-Terra.js can be use in Node.js
+AuraJs can be use in Node.js

 ```typescript
 import {SigningAuraWasmClient} from '@auranw/aurajs';